PepeDuke/Duck/README.md

 The protected sign +- or -+ is different from the UML model's #, as it seems to me that # sign in this case makes no sense at all.
 Also # in Duck is used differently.
 The +- has been chosen as protected access is logicly something between public and private.

 ## Function calling in duck
-Duck is object-oriented language and so we can use object call.
+Duck is object-oriented language and so we can use object calls.
 ``` c++
 // declaration
 Example